Commonly Used Brand Name(s)Soliris

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of eculizumab injection to treat atypical hemolytic uremic syndrome in children.
-However, safety and efficacy of eculizumab injection to treat paroxysmal nocturnal hemoglobinuria have not been established in children.
+However, safety and efficacy of eculizumab injection to treat paroxysmal nocturnal hemoglobinuria and generalized myasthenia gravis have not been established in children.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of eculizumab injection in the elderly.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.